 Who is Arizona LifeLine?

-We have over 20 years of service in Southern Arizona with permanent bases of operation in Saint David, Nogales and Douglas.
-Arizona LifeLine’s mission is to providing the standard for safety and excellence in air medical transport to the critically ill or injured adult, child or infant regardless of the patients race, creed, sex, color, religion, national origin, handicap or ability to pay.
+We have over 20 years of service in Southern Arizona with permanent bases of operation in Saint David, Douglas, and Coolidge.
+Arizona LifeLine’s mission is to provide the standard for safety and excellence in air medical transport to the critically ill or injured adult, child or infant regardless of the patients’ race, creed, sex, color, religion, national origin, handicap or ability to pay.

 Brandon has over 10 years of experience serving the people and communities of southern Arizona.
 As a Flight Nurse, Critical Care Ground Transport Nurse, Emergency Department Nurse, and Emergency Paramedic, he has worked in both the Tucson area and rural communities of Southern Arizona providing care for critically ill and injured patients.
 Brandon is the Base Medical Manager and a Flight Nurse at Arizona Lifeline 2 in Douglas, Arizona.
 He resides in Cochise County with his family.
 Off the job he enjoys riding motorcycles, writing music, and reading.

-I joined the US Army Reserve in the fall of 1985 and was trained for Combat Medicine.
-I was assigned to the 8th/40th Armored Battalion, where I served a total of 8 years (this unit since then, has been decommissioned).
-This started my career in EMS by starting out as an EMT in AZ and becoming a Paramedic in 1991 with Rural/Metro.
-With Rural/Metro, I served as a line Paramedic and became a Paramedic Supervisor.
-Rural/Metro also allowed me to become certified as an AZ State Fire Fighter II.
-It was in 1998 that I come into the world of Flight Medicine.
-I was hired by UMC Air Care as a Flight Paramedic.
-Since then, I have worked in both the Rotor and Fixed Wing aspects of flight, treating various “types” of patients (adult, pediatric, High Risk OB, Neo-natal, balloon pump, etc.) Flight has been a very rewarding career for me and I look forward to still serving this industry to see it move forward And have a bright future.
+He joined the US Army Reserve in the fall of 1985 and trained in combat medicine.
+He was assigned to the 8th/40th Armored Battalion, where he served a total of 8 years (this unit since then, has been decommissioned).
+He transitioned his career into EMS by becoming an EMT in AZ and transitioning to a Paramedic in 1991 with Rural/Metro.
+With Rural/Metro, he served as a line Paramedic and became a Paramedic Supervisor.
+Rural/Metro also allowed him to become certified as an AZ State Fire Fighter II.
+It was in 1998 that he came into the world of Flight Medicine.
+He was hired by UMC Air Care as a Flight Paramedic.
+Since then, he has worked in both the Rotor and Fixed Wing aspects of flight, treating various “types” of patients (adult, pediatric, High-Risk OB, Neo-natal, balloon pump, etc.) Flight has been a very rewarding career for him, and he looks forward to serving this industry to see it move forward and have a bright future.

 Med-Trans Air Medical Transport: Safely creating custom air transport solutions for over 35 years.

-Med-Trans Corporation (“MTC”), headquartered in Dallas, Texas, is a leading national air medical provider focused on establishing partnerships with hospital systems, medical centers and EMS agencies through more than 90 bases across 25 states.
+Med-Trans Corporation (“MTC”), headquartered in Denton, Texas, is a leading national air medical provider focused on establishing partnerships with hospital systems, medical centers, and EMS agencies through more than 90 bases across 25 states.